universal-meaning-map/docs/readme.md

 ### Project philosophy
 - The system should aim to serve the particular `minds` of each individual and to enable them to reach the maximum potential as opposed to subordinate people to the system.
 - Because of its goals around recreating a fundamental information system, the project has an almost religious relationship around the use of information and therefore should be particularly aware of potentially misaligned incentives E.g., funding, corporate use, mindsets with "current web paradigm", token mechanisms, partnerships...
-- The take on its design is at the very least singular and it does not fit within the established development paradigms as it requires first a conceptual understanding.
+- Before to move forward to the "final" development is important to have conceptual framework and design.
 The current strategy is to go back and forth between...
   1. Conceptual design
   2. Proof of concept development
   3. Play, use, experiment